forando/backstage-agent/README.md

 __Answer:__ this allows to store the document in the OpenSearch as a single entity.
 When a request comes in, OpenSearch returns the whole document and not only parts of it.
 We then pipe entire document through `anthropic.claude-3-5-sonnet-20240620-v1:0` model as a context that is used for the answer.
 This is useful when the user asks a question that spans multiple subheadings.

+`note:` Bedrock actually also splits the document into chunks, but it is configured to be much larger than the original subheadings.

 ## Installation